Central Broward Park: Cricket

-Association Football
+Sports

+Soccer

 The Main Event Field began hosting the Floridians FC, a soccer team in the Premier Development League, in 2015.

 In 2016, The Main Event Field was also home of Fort Lauderdale Strikers of the now defunct North American Soccer League.

 The stadium was the home of Storm FC of the NPSL during the 2021 season (postponed from the 2020 season due to the COVID-19 pandemic).

 Australian Rules Football

 The Main Event Field was the home of the Fort Lauderdale Fighting Squids of the United States Australian Football League in 2008.

-In 2015 the venue hosted the 10th edition of the 49th Parallel Cup, an annual Australian Football match between the US and Canada.
+In 2015 the venue hosted the 10th edition of the 49th Parallel Cup, an annual Australian Football match between the U.S. and Canada.

 Other sports

 The mayor of Lauderhill, Richard J. Kaplan, sent a letter to ICC chief executive Dave Richardson in April 2013, stating that the council was looking at redeveloping the cricket stadium into a multi-sports facility, due to the lack of income and marquee events that have recently been held at the Field.

 It also hosted the United States national rugby union team's home leg in their 2011 Rugby World Cup qualifier against Uruguay on November 21, 2009.
-With a win in Uruguay in the first leg, the USA already secured its place in New Zealand with a 27–6 win.
+With a win in Uruguay in the first leg, the U.S. already secured its place in New Zealand with a 27–6 win.

 The Fort Lauderdale Barracudas of the Stars Football League played their three home games at the park during the 2012 season.
 The league played all of its games at the stadium for the 2013 season.

+2024 ICC Men’s T20 World Cup matches

 Other amenities

 The park also has two large artificial turf practice fields.
-They can be split into four American football or association football pitches, or combined into two cricket pitches.
+They can be split into four American football or soccer fields, or combined into two cricket pitches.
 It also features standard playgrounds, a 1.5-mile walking trail, and basketball, netball and tennis courts.
 A water park—Tropical Splash—opened in March 2008.

-The park is also home to the MLS Combine, the future stars of Major League Soccer since its inception in 2011.
+The park was also the home to the MLS Combine, the future stars of Major League Soccer since its inception in 2011 until it was discontinued in 2020.

 List of centuries

 One Day International centuries

-The following table summarises the One-day International centuries scored at the site.
+The following table summarizes the One-day International centuries scored at the site.

-Twenty20 International centuries
+T20 International centuries

-The following table summarises the Twenty20 International centuries scored at the site.
+The following table summarizes the Twenty20 International centuries scored at the site.